GoldenbergLab/naming-and-documentation-conventions/README.md

 - `modification`: when a new code is added or removed.
 Designate the file and the purpose of the modification.
 - `fix`: when a specific bug is fixed.
 - `file change`: if files are added or removed.

+### Releases

+Every **task** must have a release.

+To draft a new release you need to click on the right hand side of the GitHub repository and then press the releases button.
+Next you need to title your release; title it based off of the name of the repository.
+Give your release a tag, we typically use the tag V number, which corresponds to the version and number of the test that you are creating.
+Then describe your release, you can copy and paste to read me and any other relevant information.
+Making releases of your task is critical to allow other people to easily access them.